 The best advice I received before heading to Italy was from Rick Steves: he suggested reserving your time to climb the Cathedral (Duomo) in Florence months in advance.
 And he was right: the Il Duomo di Firenze (the Cattedrale di Santa Maria del Fiore) was requiring reservations months in advance.
-Here are our tips for your visit to the beautiful site as well as reserving your Il Duomo Florence tickets so you can climb Il Duomo in Florence, Italy on your next trip there.
+Here are our tips for your visit to the beautiful site as well as reserving your Il Duomo Florence tickets so you can climb Dome in Florence, Italy on your next trip there.

 Click the links below to skip to any of the following sections:

 The Piazza del Duomo also includes the Baptistery and Giotto’s Campanile.
 When you arrive in the city center, it is pretty impossible to not see this massive, beautiful complex.
 While you can tour many aspects of the complex and can climb the bell tower, climbing the Duomo in Florence is really a once-in-a-lifetime opportunity.